mickyyy68/aristar-codex-gui/DOCUMENTATION.md

 7) **Agent start/stop**: Click "Start" on an idle worktree to launch an agent; its terminal opens in the right panel.
 Click "Stop" to terminate.
 8) **Terminal tabs**: Running agents appear as tabs in the terminal panel.
 Click a tab to switch; click × to close (agent keeps running).
 Click ⛶ for fullscreen terminal.
 9) **Deletion**: Deleting a worktree stops its agent (if running), removes the worktree folder, and deletes the agent branch.
 10) **Preview services**: Per-worktree services (name, root dir, command, optional env text) are stored in metadata.
-Each service runs in its own SwiftTerm terminal.
+Each service runs in its own SwiftTerm terminal within the services sheet.
+Services have a 5-second minimum uptime so users can see error output before the session closes.
+11) **App termination**: All running agents and preview services are cleanly stopped when the app quits.

 ## Source map
 - `Package.swift` – SwiftPM config; pulls SwiftTerm.